hgrecco/pint-pandas/docs/user/reading.rst

 Reading data and plotting
 **************************

 Reading from files is the far more standard way to use pandas.
-To facilitate this, DataFrame accessors are provided to make it easy to get to PintArrays.
+To facilitate this, :py:class:`DataFrame` accessors are provided to make it easy to get to :py:class:`PintArray` objects.

 Read data from csv